lbarqueira/Front-end-Development-Resources/README.md

 [Color Picker Tool](https://www.0to255.com/) | 0to255 is a color tool that makes it easy to lighten and darken colors. |
 [Adobe Color](https://color.adobe.com/create/color-wheel) | Color wheel, a color palette generator. |
 [CSS Gradient](https://cssgradient.io/) | Free tool that lets you create a gradient background for websites.
 CSS gradient generator. |
+[CSS Duotone Generator](https://cssduotone.com/) | Create a dutone of a supplied or random image.
+Effect accomplished in CSS. |

 ### Stock Photos and Free Icons